goinfinite/os/README.md

 When running in production, the `/speedia/.env` file is only used if the environment variables weren't set in the system.
 For instance, if you want to set the `ENV1` variable, you can do it in the `.env` file or in the command line:

 ```
-ENV1=XXX /speedia/sam
+ENV1=XXX /speedia/sos
 ```

 ### Unit Testing

-SAM commands can harm your system, so it's important to run the unit tests in a proper container:
+SOS commands can harm your system, so it's important to run the unit tests in a proper container:

 ```
-podman build --format=docker -t sam-unit-test:latest -f Dockerfile.test .
+podman build --format=docker -t sos-unit-test:latest -f Dockerfile.test .
-podman run --rm -it sam-unit-test:latest
+podman run --rm -it sos-unit-test:latest
 ```

 Make sure you have the `.env` file in the root of the git directory before running the tests.